 - Fruit scrap vinegar: Fruit scraps mixed with water, sugar, and vinegar mother will ferment into a light-tasting vinegar.
 It’s a great way to use up leftover fruit peels and cores!

 - Vinegar made from alcohol: Vinegar can be made from fruit wine, hard cider, rice wine, or beer (malt vinegar).
 Once the alcohol has finished brewing, all that’s necessary is to expose it to the acetic acid bacteria.
-Vinegar made from alcohol usually is the most acidic (since the acetic acid is made from ethanol).
+Vinegar made from alcohol usually is the most acidic.
+This is because acetic acid is made from ethanol, which is highest in alcoholic ferments.

 This recipe is perfect for any type of fruit wine.